bmalnar/TrafficSignClassificationSDCN/writeup.md

 <img src="writeup_images/grayscale.png" width="480" alt="Grayscale images" />

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### The model architecture

+The neural network chosen for this work resembles the LeNet network architecture, and has the following layers:

 My final model consisted of the following layers: